 CISA Cross-Sector Cybersecurity Performance Goals (CPG) 2.0

 CISA's Cross-Sector Cybersecurity Performance Goals (CPGs) are a prioritized subset of IT and OT cybersecurity practices aimed at meaningfully reducing risk to critical infrastructure operations.
-Aligned with the NIST Cybersecurity Framework, CPGs provide a common set of protections that all critical infrastructure entities should implement.
-Version 2.0 organizes goals across 8 practice areas.
+Aligned with the NIST Cybersecurity Framework, CPGs provide a common set of protections that all critical infrastructure owners and operators can implement.

 Framework summaries on this platform are AI-assisted interpretations for educational and compliance planning purposes.
 They do not reproduce or replace the official standards.
 Refer to the authoritative source for the definitive text.
 Framework names and trademarks belong to their respective organisations.